Joshua Brennan

-Joshua Brennan (born 28 November 2001) is an Irish-French professional rugby union player.
-His position is lock and he currently plays for Toulouse in the Top 14.
+Joshua Brennan (born 28 November 2001) is a French international rugby union player.
+His position is lock and he plays for Toulouse in the Top 14.

 Early life

-Born in Dublin, Brennan grew up in Toulouse, where his father Trevor Brennan played with Toulouse.
+Born in Leixlip, Co.
+Kildare, Brennan grew up in Toulouse, where his father Trevor Brennan played with Toulouse.
 He started rugby with the Aucamville Academy before joining Toulouse at the age of 12.